ta0kira/zeolite/README.md

 parameter can have a variance rule assigned to it.
 This allows the compiler to do type conversions between different parameterizations.

-Parameter names must start with `#` and a lowercase letter.
+Parameter names must start with `#` and a lowercase letter, and can only contain letters and digits.

 Parameters are *never* repeated in the category or function definitions.
 (Doing so would just create more opportunity for unnecessary compile-time errors.)

 <pre style='color:#1f1c1b;background-color:#ffffff;'>
 <span style='color:#898887;'>// #x is covariant (indicated by being to the right of |), which means that it</span>